falseinput/geogrid-maplibre-gl/README.md

 # GeoGrid for MapLibre GL

-**GeoGrid** is a MapLibre GL JS plugin for adding a highly customizable geographic grid to your map.
+**GeoGrid** is a MapLibre GL JS plugin for adding a highly customizable geographic grid (graticule) to your map.

 ![GeoGrid example](./assets/geogrid.png)